lupyuen/pinetime-rust-mynewt/rust/app/src/bloc.md

 1. __Handle Other PineTime Commands:__ Update firmware, sync date and time, show mobile notifications, ...

-1. __State Management with Bloc Library:__ We shall integrate the [Bloc State Management Library](https://bloclibrary.dev/#/) to keep the Flutter code modular and maintainable

 1. __Companion App for Linux Phones (like PinePhone):__ We shall take the [Newt Manager](https://github.com/apache/mynewt-newtmgr) code in Go and wrap it into a GTK3 app, using the [`gotk3` library](https://github.com/gotk3/gotk3)...

     _["Your First GTK App with Go and VSCodium"](https://lupyuen.github.io/pinetime-rust-mynewt/articles/gotk3)_